Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Attack on Android

 \section{Attack on Android}

-Our formalization of problem-space attacks has allowed for the identification of weaknesses in {prior approaches to malware evasion applicable to Android}~\citep{Yang:Malware, Rosenberg:Generic}.
+Our formalization of problem-space attacks reveals weaknesses in prior approaches.
 Hence, we propose---through our formalization---a novel problem-space attack in this domain that overcomes these limitations, especially in terms of preserved semantics and {preprocessing robustness} (see \autoref{sec:instances} and \autoref{sec:related} for a detailed comparison).